celliott/ansible-aws-operator/README.md

 # ansible-aws-operator

-Ansible Operator to provision AWS resources.
+WIP; Ansible Operator to provision AWS resources.
 See `deploy/crs` for examples of infra definitions.

 >NOTES
 >- Currently this is setup to run in the `demo` namespace in POC cluster in `prod-rds` account